snigdhasambitak/alertmanager-silence-cli/README.md

 ```
 ## Build the code

-Using the makefile we can build, tag and push the cli to google registry
+Using the makefile we can build, tag and push the cli to docker registry

 ```
 DOCKERFLAGS := --rm -v $(CURDIR):/app:rw -w /app